tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 There was a knock and a door existed itself.
 Then a voice, “little pig, little pig, let me in”.
 I almost peed my pants.
 Hey, I haven't even met this woman who apparently does whatever the fuck she wants and kills when her podcast is interrupted.

 I kept my expression neutral.
 The girl in the door looked reminiscent of Quinn from Daria.
 Silky blonde hair my wife would call Alicia Silverstone in Clueless hair.
 “Moves like a dream.
 Probably always smells like roses”.
-She had a lightly tanned face with a pinched nose, lithe but chesty, perfectly lipsticked lips, and a hot pink curve hugging uniform that did not meet dress code standards.
-In place of an inmate number was a happy face.
+White with a lightly tanned--no, sunkissed--face a d a pinched nose, lithe but chesty, perfectly lipsticked lips that curled like she smelled something bad, and a hot pink, curve hugging uniform that did not meet dress code standards.
+In place of an inmate number was a happy face over her right pocket.
 I don't know how, but the happy face looked smug.

-No, this isn't going anywhere icky.
-I immediately saw her as someone just like my daughter's friends trying to test boundaries.
-This wasn't the Lady.
+She did not intimidate me in the least.
+She reminded me of my daughter's "popular" friends, the ones who she tried to impress but more frequently wound up in tears.
+This wasn't death.
 This was Karma.

 I stood up, offering my hand to shake.
 She pinched my ass.
 I gasped.
 “Miss!
 You are a minor!
 And I am a happily married man”!